 A hybrid between a mattress and a roadblock, the work points to a possible dual outcome of this act of reclamation.
 Has the impact of roadblocks been softened or have our mattresses been hardened?’"

-Born in 1982, Salwa Aleryani lives and works in Sana’a, the capital of her native Yemen.
-Following a BA in Graphic Design from the University of Petra in 2006, she was awarded a Fulbright scholarship and later received her MFA from Savannah College of Art and Design in the US.
+Salwa Aleryani holds a BA in graphic design from the University of Petra in Amman, Jordan, and an MFA in painting from Savannah College of Art and Design in Savannah, Georgia, USA.

 Visit our Facebook Page